egarcialara/UTI_bacteria_interactions/src/visualization/README.md

 a scatter plot of the annotated genes by KEGG, and a scatter plot with an overview of the correlation between an interaction index and growth.

-- How to: run the scripts `fig1a.R`, `fig1b.R` and `fig1c.R` to create the individual figures.
+- How to: Have the scripts `fig1a.R`, `fig1b.R` and `fig1c.R` in the same folder.
-- Then: run `fig1.R` to merge the 3 figures and the legend.
+- Then: run `fig1.R`.
+It reads the aforementioned scripts with `source()`, and creates a separate legend.

 __Fig.
 2__

-Heatmaps for the interaction indeces.
+Heatmaps for the interaction indexes.

-- How to: First, run the script `main.py` to create the interaction indeces for modules and all KOs.
+- How to: First, run the script `/util/fig2/main.py` to create the interaction indexes for the pathways wanted.
+In this case: a module and all KOs.
+If you want to add more tables in the figure that are already created (e.g. pathways), make sure to add their directory in `fig2.R`.
+- Make sure that the script `fig2_function.R` is in the same folder.
 - Then: run `fig2.R` to create the actual figures.

 __Fig.
 3__

 Scatter plots for an interaction index and a growth measure.

+- How to: Make sure `p_compl3_hist_yield` is in the same folder.
-- How to: run `fig3.R`.
-It has `fig3_function.R` as source for the main functions.
+- Then: run `fig3.R`.
+Edit file names and directories as needed.

 ### Requirements
 Common R packages only.
 The list of packages used are listed at the top of each script.